erkobridee/nx-frontends/docs/nx.md

   > besides the fact that the dependency is already available on the project only defining the `.env` file wasn't enough because those variable weren't available inside of the react application
   >
   > to be able to use the variables from the `.env` files I need to define a custom webpack config to be sure to load and make the variables available to the applications
+  >
+  > to define wich environment file to be load, the logic is defined on the `tools/scripts/lib/current-environment.js`

 ## Custom Webpack Config